mara5374/DM_LA_Crime/README.md

 The Los Angeles Times, which maps crime rates in Los Angeles County, defines violent crime as homicide, rape, aggravated assault, and robbery.
 Property crimes include burglary, theft, grand theft auto, and theft from vehicle.
-Specifically, we applied association rule mining and random tree classification to predict the type of crime committed based on victim characteristics such as age range, sex, race, and location.
+Specifically, we applied association rule mining and random forest classification to find the relationships between the type of crime committed and victim characteristics such as age range, sex, race, and location.
+We found that sex and race play a large role in predicting whether or not a crime was violent, with Black and Latina women being especially at risk for violent offenses.
+These findings can be used for work in the areas of victim advocacy, crime matching, and law enforcement.

 Video: